Xilinx/xup_vitis_network_example/README.md

 The network layer kernel is a collection of HLS modules to provide basic network functionality.
 It exposes two 512-bit (with 16-bit TDEST) AXI4-Stream to the application, S_AXIS_sk2nl and M_AXIS_nl2sk.

 The ARP table is readable from the host side, and the UDP table is configurable from the host as well.
-Helper functions to read and configure the tables are available in [Notebooks/vnx_utils.py](Notebooks/vnx_utils.py).
+Helper functions to read and configure the tables are available in the class `NetworkLayer` [Notebooks/vnx_utils.py](Notebooks/vnx_utils.py).

 The application communicates with the UDP module using *S_AXIS_sk2nl* and *M_AXIS_nl2sk* AXI4-Stream interfaces with the following structure: